southwick-associates/workflow/github-vignettes/setup-project.md

 ### 2. Isoloate Project Packages

 Use [package renv](https://rstudio.github.io/renv/index.html) to isolate your project package libraries and help ensure the code can be run on another machine.
 Running `renv::init()` adds a few more files which renv will use (and you shouldn't edit by hand).
-The `renv.lock` file defines the project's package versions, which enables installation on another machine with `renv::restore()`.
+You can use `renv::restore()` to install the project library on another machine.

 ```r
 install.packages("renv")